ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Enough Talk !
 Numbers are here ! 🔥 Get detailed memory, CPU , app size and frame rate comparisons between Flutter and React Native</blockquote>

 <h3>4.
-Mastering Machine Coding Rounds for Android Development Interviews - <a href="https://medium.com/@rajagupta07042000/mastering-machine-coding-rounds-for-android-development-interviews-d7fc1ff17fef" target="_blank" rel="noopener noreferrer">link</a></h3>
+Integrating HealthConnect to Access Exercise Data in Mobile Apps - <a href="https://medium.com/@yusufyildiz0441/integrating-healthconnect-to-access-exercise-data-in-mobile-apps-2ee91f500fac" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhishek Gupta`**
+✍️ **posted by `Yusuf Yıldız`**

-<blockquote>Preparing for machine coding rounds in Android development interviews can be a challenging yet rewarding journey.
-These rounds assess your…</blockquote>
+<blockquote>Hellooo mobile app developers! ✌️ Today, I’m excited to dive into the world of HealthConnect and show you how to access exercise data in…</blockquote>

 <h3>5.
 Most Free Promotion Advice Is Nonsense.
 Here’s What Worked For Us - <a href="https://medium.com/better-marketing/most-free-promotion-advice-is-nonsense-heres-what-worked-for-us-456ddc928a7c" target="_blank" rel="noopener noreferrer">link</a></h3>